BalioFVFX/Android-Simple-File-Explorer-Library/README.md

 <br />

 # GETTING STARTED
-You can read the docs below or [The official detailed tutorial](https://baliofvfx.com/2019/05/12/simple-file-explorer-library-for-android/)

 #### GRADLE SETUP:
 ##### Step 1: Add it in your root build.gradle (Project) at the end of repositories